ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 In order to complete this tutorial, you will need:
 - golang installed on your machine.
 See how at https://golang.org/doc/install
-- git installed on your machine so that go can download the repo and the necessary dependencies.
+- git installed on your machine (so that go can download the repo and the necessary dependencies).
 See how at https://git-scm.com/downloads
 - IPFS Desktop (for convenience) installed and running on your machine.
 See how at https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop